sovation/nativescript-google-analytics/plugin/README.md

 googleAnalytics.initalize(
     {
       trackingId: "UA-XXXXXXX-1",
+      userId: "(some userid value)", //Optional!
+Needs to be enabled on the tracking account: https://support.google.com/analytics/answer/3123666#FindTheUserID
       dispatchInterval: 30, //(Value in seconds)...Default Android is 30 minutes, default iOS is 2 minutes (120 seconds).
 Disable by setting to 0.
       logging: {
          native: false, //Default false, should not be used in production